matsjfunke/fastapi-traefik-auth/README.md

 git clone https://github.com/matsjfunke/fastapi-login-traefik.git
 docker-compose -f docker-compose.staging.yml up
 ```
-- than access the localhost:8000 and submit username and password, then enter your credentials at localhost:8000/login
+- than access the `your-domain.com` and submit username and password, then enter your credentials at `your-domain.com/login`
 - now with the cookies you obtained through logging in you can access the /hello and /users endpoints
+- at /hello you can delete your username, password & cookies or update your username

 ## Test the Code
 test all CRUD functions in this order